 Exclusion of other causes of flushing

 Other conditions that manifest with flushing and that could, therefore, be confused with carcinoid syndrome should be excluded.
-In patients in whom 5-HIAA excretion is not increased, disorders that involve systemic activation of mastocytes (eg, systemic mastocytosis Systemic mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
-Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more with increased urinary levels of histamine metabolites and increased serum tryptase level) and idiopathic anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+In patients in whom 5-HIAA excretion is not increased, disorders that involve systemic activation of mastocytes (eg, systemic mastocytosis Systemic mastocytosis Mastocytosis is mast cell proliferation with infiltration of skin or other tissues and organs.
+Mast cell activation syndrome is increased and inappropriate activation of mast cells without clonal... read more with increased urinary levels of histamine metabolites and increased serum tryptase level) and idiopathic anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
 Symptoms... read more may be responsible.

-Additional causes of flushing include menopause Menopause Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more , ethanol ingestion, drugs such as niacin, and certain tumors (eg, vipomas Vipoma A vipoma is a non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP), resulting in a syndrome of watery diarrhea, hypokalemia, and achlorhydria (WDHA syndrome).
+Additional causes of flushing include menopause Menopause Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more , ethanol ingestion, drugs such as niacin, and certain tumors (eg, vipomas Vipoma A vipoma is a non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP), resulting in a syndrome of watery diarrhea, hypokalemia, and achlorhydria (WDHA syndrome).
 Diagnosis... read more , renal cell carcinoma Renal Cell Carcinoma Renal cell carcinoma (RCC) is the most common renal cancer.
 Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
-However, symptoms are often absent... read more , medullary thyroid carcinoma Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
+However, symptoms are often absent... read more , medullary thyroid carcinoma Medullary Thyroid Carcinoma Thyroid cancer can derive from follicular cells or parafollicular C-cells.
 Most thyroid cancers manifest as asymptomatic nodules.
-Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more ).
+Diagnosis is often by fine-needle aspiration biopsy but may... read more ).

 Prognosis for Carcinoid Syndrome